 Tremper Mound is one of the best-preserved examples of a Hopewell Culture (100 B.C. to 500 A.D.) burial mound.
 Like many other earthworks and mounds, this site is in close proximity to a river and is located on a bluff which overlooks the Scioto River.
 There has been debate about whether this particular mound should be considered an animal effigy mound, known as a zoomorphic geoglyph, because of its unique shape, or whether this was a burial mound because of its use and contents.
+Animal effigy smoking pipes account for a large portion of the recovered artifacts, giving insight into the Hopewell people by both their use and the materials used to make them.
 The history of the mound and the artifacts removed from it are displayed at the Ohio History Center in Columbus, Ohio.

 Backstory and Context

 This particular ancient work is both a mound and an earthwork, or rather an earthwork containing a possible animal effigy mound.
 The earthwork consists of an almost elliptical enclosure, the longest axis being 480 feet, and its conjugate diameter measuring 407 feet.
 The embankment was approximately three feet high and had a base width of thirty feet when it was surveyed in 1846.
 The oval is incomplete, having a gateway in the south-eastern area measuring approximately 90 feet wide.
 There is a second small embankment that seems to guard the gateway and matches the three-foot height of the large embankment.